Search this site

 The man listened without uttering a single word of protest; his head was still bowed down.

-I dug into my pockets, removed a one-rupee coin, gave it to him, and without another word crossed over to the other side of the gate into the safe premises of my office complex.
+I dug into my pockets, removed a one-rupee coin, gave it to him, and without another word crossed over to the other side of the gate into the safe zone of my office building.

 Some useful links for